Class HebrewDateFormatter

 Returns:

-the list of transliterated Parshios
+the map of transliterated Parshios

 • setTransliteratedParshiosList

-public void setTransliteratedParshiosList(EnumMap<JewishCalendar.Parsha,String> transliteratedParshaMap)
+public void setTransliteratedParshiosList(EnumMap<JewishCalendar.Parsha, String> transliteratedParshaMap)

-Setter method to allow overriding of the default list of parshiyos transliterated into into Latin chars.
+Setter method to allow overriding of the default list of parshiyos transliterated into Latin chars.
 The default uses Ashkenazi American English transliteration.

 Parameters: